Patience has its rewards.

 McLaren was originally forced to delay the Artura's launch due to the pandemic and this second delay is likely due to suppliers still recovering from all of the havoc caused by Covid.
 Getting the Artura to dealerships is a top priority for McLaren as it too was hit hard by the events of the past 18 months.

-As the replacement for the 570S, the new Artura will consist a bulk of the company's sales.
+As the replacement for the 570S, the new Artura will likely make up the bulk of the company's sales.
 Starting at around $225,000, the Artura is aimed squarely at the likes of the Porsche 911 Turbo, Audi R8, and Acura NSX.

 The Artura has a hybrid powertrain consisting of an all-new twin-turbocharged 3.0-liter V6 with 577 horsepower and 431 lb-ft of torque.
 Coupled with an electric motor, combined output is 671 hp and 593 lb-ft.
 McLaren's first series production hybrid will blast from a standstill to 62 mph in 3.0 seconds - only 0.2 seconds slower than the company's first hybrid, the P1 hypercar.
 Top speed is electronically limited to 205 mph.
 Equally impressive, the Artura can travel up to 19 miles in EV-only mode.